 - The business’ principal address

 - An assigned 9-digit EIN for the business entity

 - How to get additional forms, publication, or information from the IRS — such as by visiting the IRS website

 How do I get a 147c letter?

-There are a few steps to go through to get the letter (it is the IRS, after all).
-One way is to call the IRS’s Business and Specialty Tax line at 1-800-829-4933 which is generally available from 7 a.m. to 7 p.m. local time.
+To contact the IRS, call the agency’s Business and Specialty Tax line at 1-800-829-4933, which is generally available from 7 a.m. to 7 p.m. local time.
 Follow the prompts to speak with an IRS representative.
 (Long hold times are not uncommon!)

 Once I get the letter, what do I need to do?

 The first step is to file a copy of the replacement confirmation letter away in a safe place.
 This will save you the trouble of calling the IRS again to request another EIN confirmation letter.
 If you need the 147c letter to prove your EIN to a third party, forward it to them promptly.

 The best thing about the 147c letter is that the only hassle is in getting it.
 You don’t need to do much once you’ve received one.